Hariharan1812/Medical-IoT-Devices-Threat-Detection-using-Deep-Learning/README.md

 * For Compressed model navigate to the path AI_and_Sus_Final---->Models_and_Result---->Class_19----->Model----->Compressed Models

 * For Evaluating the results navigate to the path for fetching the result notebook "Same as followed for Class.... ---->Model------>Result".
+To analye the results we need to feed the saved .json files for evaluating.
+For those files refer Saved model to fetch google drive link.

 * For Evaluating the results of the Compressed model navigate to the path for fetching the result notebook "Same as followed for compressed model....----->Result_Compressed".